 Nonrecurring charges--Other.
-During the three months ended July 31, 1998, the Company recorded charges of approximately \$8.9 million relating to restructuring charges associated with the consolidation of certain development centers (\$1.5 million); the write-off of purchased technologies associated with these operations (\$2.2 million); staff reductions in Asia Pacific in response to current economic conditions in the region (\$1.7 million); costs in relation to potential legal settlements (\$2.5 million); and the write-down to fair market value of older computer equipment that the Company planned to dispose of (\$1.0 million).
+During the second fiscal quarter, Autodesk recorded charges of approximately \$8.9 million relating primarily to restructuring charges associated with the consolidation of certain development centers (\$1.5 million); the write-off of purchased technologies associated with these operations (\$2.2 million); staff reduction in Asia Pacific in response to current economic conditions in the region (\$1.7 million); costs in relation to potential legal settlements (\$2.5 million); and the write-down to fair market value of older computer equipment that the Company planned to dispose of (\$1.0 million).
 These charges reduced income after tax by approximately \$5.9 million (\$0.12 per share on a diluted basis).
 The restructurings noted above are expected to be completed by the end of Autodesk's fiscal year ending January 31, 1999.
 See Note 8 to the condensed consolidated financial statements for further explanation.